DMR-Database/dmr-database-frontend/README.md

 ## Features:

 - **Secure Access**: Our portal ensures secure access with a login feature to protect sensitive data.
-Use the password "roodwitblauw" to access the resources.
+Use the password "passw0rd" to access the resources.
 - **Intuitive Navigation**: Easily navigate between different sections of the portal using the menu options.
 Select the required section to generate and download the desired CSV file.
 - **Home**: Start here to get an overview of the portal's functionalities and select the desired options.
 - **Download Full CSV**: Generate and download the complete database in CSV format.
 Ideal for users needing a comprehensive data set.